jananeesaranraj/unsupervised-machine-learning-challeng/README.md

 **Part 2: Apply Dimensionality Reduction**

-* Performed dimensionality reduction with PCA.The number of featured reduced to 10 as the n_components was set to 0.90.
+* Performed dimensionality reduction with PCA.The number of featured reduced to 10 from 14 as the n_components was set to 0.90.

 ![PCa](https://user-images.githubusercontent.com/112193116/218556510-73023fdd-aee6-4254-9369-d29284335e9e.png)